Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: : Weak magnetic field

 In this section we consider the case

 In the smooth case then one needs to reduce operator to canonical form only to analyze relatively long (comparing with $\epsilon _0\mu ^{-1}$) propagation of singularities but not to calculate asymptotics.
 The same situation preserves in non-smooth case and to recover sharp asymptotics one needs neither non-degeneracy nor extra smoothness.
-This is the same threshold as for $d=2$ despite rather different mechanism.
+This is the same threshold (\ref{18-2-6}) as in section~\ref{book_new-sect-18-2} for $d=2$ despite completely different mechanism; in some sense this is just coincidence.

-\subsection{Preliminary remarks}
+\section{Preliminary remarks}

-We consider microlocally mollified Schr\"odinger operator in the strong magnetic field given by (\ref{0-1}) with symmetric positive matrix $(g ^{jk})$, real-valued $V_j$, $V$ and small parameters $h$, $\varepsilon $ and large parameter $\mu $.
-We assume that the corresponding magnetic field $F ^l(x)= {\frac 1 2}\sum _{jk}\upsilon ^{jkl}(\partial _{x_j}A_k-\partial _{x_k}A_j)$ does not vanish in $B(0,1)$; then we can straighten it and direct along $x_1$ by an appropriate change of variables and make $V_1=0$ by an appropriate gauge transformation.
+We consider microlocally mollified Schr\"odinger operator in the strong magnetic field given by expression (\ref{18-1-1}) with symmetric positive matrix $(g ^{jk})$, real-valued $V_j$, $V$ and small parameters $h$, $\varepsilon $ and large parameter $\mu $.
+We assume that the corresponding magnetic field $\mathbf{F}=(F^1,F^2,F^3)$ with

+does not vanish in $B(0,1)$; then we can straighten it and direct along $x_3$ by an appropriate change of variables and make $V_3=0$ by an appropriate gauge transformation.
 We assume that this has been done and impose smoothness conditions to the reduced operator.

-Namely we assume that for this reduced operator conditions (\ref{0-2}), (\ref{0-5}) hold and
+Namely we assume that for this reduced operator conditions (\ref{18-1-3}), (\ref{18-1-6}) hold and

 We start from the case (further restrictions to follow)